-Gretchen Schmelzer, PhD, is a licensed psychologist, trained as a Harvard Medical School Fellow.
-She is a trauma survivor who has worked for twenty-five years with the complex issues of trauma, integration, and behavior change across every level, from individuals to groups to large systems and countries.
-She has worked with individuals and groups in large clinics and clinics in housing projects, in residential treatment facilities, in psychiatric units and medical hospital units, and in private practice.
-She has more than a decade of experience working with traumatized children and adolescents in residential treatment and psychiatric units.
+Gretchen Schmelzer, Ph.D., is a licensed psychologist and a trauma survivor who has worked for twenty-five years with the complex issues of trauma, integration, and behavior change across every level, from individuals to groups to large systems and countries.
 She is the founder and editor of The Trail Guide, a web-mag featured on www.gretchenschmelzer.com dedicated to healing repeated trauma and the author of Journey Through Trauma (Avery, 2018).

 Carolyn Murphy has over 25 years of experience using psychology and adult learning theories to help individuals and teams change.
 As both a survivor of repeated trauma and a practicing leadership coach, she is well-versed in trauma healing modalities and has a particular passion for helping trauma survivors thrive at work.

 Smith College School for Social Work Summer Seminar Series— Link to Registration here